Good Design Mat ters

 🌟 SKILLS

-User research, affinity mapping, personas, user flows, wireframing, prototyping, usability testing, accessibility design
+User research, affinity mapping, personas, task flows, wireframing, site mapping, prototyping, usability testing, supporting visual systems (logo, iconography, UI kit)

 PROJECT OVERVIEW